Cartan Actions of Higher Rank Abelian Groups and their Classification: Infinite returns: Finding a dense -orbit

 We now check that if $f \in \Gamma$, then $f^{-1} \in \Gamma$.
 Indeed, suppose that $\rho_k$ is a controlled return whose limiting holonomy map is $f$ with $f(p) = x$.
-Build a path $\eta_k = \eta_k'*[p,x]$ as before, which begins at $p$, moves along the $\alpha$-leaf to $x$, then moves from $x$ to $e(\rho_k)$ with a very short $\alpha,-\alpha,\R^k$-path.
+Build a path $\eta_k = \eta_k'*[p,x]$ as before, which begins at $p$, moves along the $\alpha$-leaf to $x$, then moves from $x$ to $e(\rho_k)$ with a very short $(\alpha,-\alpha,\R^k)$-path.
 Let $\bar{\rho}_k$ and $\bar{\eta}_k$ denote the reversal of the paths $\rho_k$ and $\eta_k$, respectively, so they are both paths connecting $e(\rho_k)$ to $p$.
 Let $\sigma_k = \pi_{\bar{\eta}_k}(\bar{\rho}_k)$, so that $\sigma_k$ is a path based at $p$.
 Again notice that since $\rho_k$ has $s(\rho_k)$ uniformly bounded, the length of $\pi_{\rho_k}(\eta_k')$ can be made arbitrarily small by choosing $k$ very large.
 In particular, $\sigma_k$ is a controlled return.
 We claim that the limiting map of $\sigma_k$ is $f^{-1}$.
 Indeed, we have shown above that $\tilde{\sigma}_k * \rho_k$ is the controlled return which determines the composition.
 But by construction, $\tilde{\sigma}_k$ is the reversal of $\rho_k$.
 Therefore, their corresponding holonomy maps are inverses, and the sequence of maps induced by $\tilde{\sigma}_k * \rho_k$ is constantly equal to the identity. \end{proof}

 \begin{proof}[Proof Lemma \ref{lem:closure-types}, Types I and IV] In this case we will show that we are in case (b) (in fact, we will be able to show both (b) and (c)).
-We use the local chart near $p$ determined by $\psi$ used to describe cases I-V. We assume that our accumulating sequence $x_n = (t_n,s_n,v_n)$ of endpoints of paths in $W^H_N$ has $v_n$ chosen in some fixed one-parameter subgroup $L$ transverse to $H$, so that we may think of $(t_n,s_n,v_n)$ as a sequence in $\R^3$.
-Without loss of generality, because we work locally, we may assume that $t_n$ and $s_n$ are the normal forms parameterizations of the leaves $W^\alpha(p)$ and $W^{-\alpha}(p)$.
+We use the local chart near $p$ determined by $\psi$ used to describe \hyperlink{acc-modes}{cases I-V} (this was established in Lemma \ref{lem:psi-coords}).
+We assume that our accumulating sequence $x_n = (t_n,s_n,v_n)$ of endpoints of paths in $W^H_N$ has $v_n$ chosen in some fixed one-parameter subgroup $L$ transverse to $H$, so that we may think of $(t_n,s_n,v_n)$ as a sequence in $\R^3$.
+Recall that by construction, $t_n$ and $s_n$ are the normal forms parameterizations of the leaves $W^\alpha(p)$ and $W^{-\alpha}(p)$.
 Define the following cones: